 Using an integrated proactive approach to the scientific management of player development, the aim is to improve individual and team performance.
 Paul graduated with a PhD in Exercise Physiology from the Karolinska Institute, Stockholm, in 1995.

 He also currently works for the Swedish National Team where he is responsible for sports science and performance analysis support.
-Paul first teamed up with Nigel Pearson in 2008 at Southampton and like Nigel is enjoying his 2nd spell with the Foxes having re-joined the club in December 2011.

 First Team Sports Scientist